As well as how you drive, the make and model of your motor can have a big impact on how much your car insurance could cost.

 Cars with a low insurance group

-If you’re looking to buy a new car, but want to keep your insurance costs down, choosing a car with a low insurance group rating is a good place to start.
+If you’re looking to buy a new car, but want to keep your insurance costs down, choosing a car with a low insurance group rating can be a good place to start.
+But it’s important to note that lower grouped cars don’t necessarily mean cheaper premiums anymore.

 The amount of road tax you’ll need to pay is based on either the size of the engine size or the type of fuel and its CO2 emissions (if it was registered after 1 March 2001).